-Seton Hall University’s new Interprofessional Health Sciences (IHS) campus will open in the summer of 2018.
-The campus will house the School of Health and Medical Sciences (SHMS), the College of Nursing and the new Seton Hall–Hackensack Meridian School of Medicine (pending preliminary accreditation by the Liaison Committee on Medical Education).
+Seton Hall University's new Interprofessional Health Sciences (IHS) campus will open in the summer of 2018.
+The campus will house the School of Health and Medical Sciences (SHMS), the College of Nursing and the new Hackensack Meridian School of Medicine at Seton Hall.

 College of Nursing and School of Health and Medical Sciences students on the IHS campus will be eligible for the same scholarships and financial aid as students on the South Orange campus.
 The administration of all financial aid will take place on the South Orange campus as most students access their aid via PirateNet online, the phone or email.
 During peak periods, personnel from the Financial Aid Office will be available on the IHS campus to assist students.